 In recent years, community activists in cities across the country have launched campaigns to combat the ill-health effects of this legacy, often under the banner of fighting environmental racism.
 Most of the worst-off neighborhoods are majority Black and Hispanic.

-In Chicago last week, several local groups on the city’s predominantly Hispanic Southeast side scored a major victory when outgoing mayor Lori Lightfoot signed a consent decree with the U.S. Department of Housing and Urban Development promising to consider the health impact of industrial and commercial projects before issuing permit approvals.
+In Chicago this spring, several local groups on the city’s predominantly Hispanic Southeast side scored a major victory when outgoing Mayor Lori Lightfoot signed a consent decree with the U.S. Department of Housing and Urban Development (HUD) promising to consider the health impact of industrial and commercial projects before issuing permit approvals.

-At first, the city claimed nothing in the law allowing them to block the approval of it.
+At first, the city claimed that nothing in the law allowed them to block the permit.
 But then, local activists went on a 30-day hunger strike to protest the project, which garnered national attention.

 In 2022, with help from the Environmental Protection Agency, Chicago’s health department weighed in with a report that concluded the company, which had a long history of violating Illinois emission standards, posed an “unacceptable risk” to community health.
-“In an already vulnerable community, the findings from the (health impact assessment) combined with the inherent risks of recycling operations and concerns about the company’s past and potential noncompliance are too significant to ignore,” said Allison Arwady, the city’s health commissioner.
+“In an already vulnerable community, the findings from the [health impact assessment] combined with the inherent risks of recycling operations and concerns about the company’s past and potential noncompliance are too significant to ignore,” Allison Arwady, the city’s health commissioner, says.
 The city reversed its decision and denied the permit.

 Of course, it won’t provide immediate relief for the many acute and chronic conditions triggered by excessive air pollution in the neighborhood and others like it.
 They include elevated levels of heart disease, chronic obstructive pulmonary disease, many cancers, and asthma, where acute attacks can be particularly devastating for children.